Looking how to buy EOS or where to buy EOS coin?

 After raising 4+ Billion USD in a token sale, the EOS platform is now live and has the potential to scale to millions of transactions per second.

-In this guide, we show you how you can buy EOS instantly.
-So if you are looking for the best ways to buy EOS, then this article is for you.
+In this guide, we show you how to buy EOS instantly.
+So if you are looking for where to buy EOS coin, then this article is for you.

 |EOS Exchange||Key Feature||Score||Buy EOS|